 In the absence of significant influence, a participating interest is measured at historical cost or at current value.

-The valuation rules set out in articles 384 and 389 NCC are summarised below.
+The valuation rules for participating interests are set out in articles 384 and 389 NCC and are summarised below.

 a.
 Valuation according to the net asset value method (389 NCC)